About Library Assessment

 As the needs of library users constantly evolve, the School of Theology Library is committed to constant evaluation, reflection, and improvement via data-driven decision making.
 Using a variety of quantitative and qualitative approaches, the library seeks to collect data with the goal of monitoring the impact of and efficiently improving the library’s services, space, collections, and footprint.
 Based on this program, the library has made significant and successful adjustments to our footprint, hours of operation, staffing, and collections.

-Sean Smith is the Outreach & Public Services Librarian at the School of Theology Library, and heads the library’s assessment efforts.
+Sean Smith is the Outreach & Public Services Librarian at the School of Theology Library, and has headed the library’s assessment efforts since 2018.

-The BU Libraries-wide Assessment Committee, among other projects, launches triennial surveys sent to the entire undergraduate, graduate, and faculty populations.
+The BU libraries-wide Assessment Committee, among other projects, launches triennial surveys sent to the entire undergraduate, graduate, and faculty populations of Boston University.
 Previous published reports from this committee are available in the link above.

 In the spring of 2019, the Boston University libraries surveyed BU faculty, graduate students, and undergraduates on their use and satisfaction with library services and resources across the BU campuses.
 It includes survey findings about the libraries’ spaces, scholarly resources, services and staff, teaching and learning, and data management and open access.
 26% of School of Theology students and 26% of School of Theology faculty responded to the survey.
 A public report prepared by the libraries’ Assessment Committee is forthcoming.
 The survey instruments are currently available via OpenBU.
 Our Internal Library Assessment page contains an analysis of School of Theology student and faculty responses to the 2019 survey.
 On the whole, School of Theology student respondents were overwhelmingly satisfied with the library, staff, and its services, and the library is a vital part of School of Theology student experience and student success.
 Please contact email@example.com for the password to view the Internal Library Assessment page.

 2016 Library Survey Report